ishraqe/voice-search/README.md

 # voice-search

 ### Introduction
 This is a simple practice app works with vocies.
 It converts voice to text , performs a query and displays a result and reads it along with that.
+Although its not completely finished :p .

 ![alt text](https://raw.githubusercontent.com/ishraqe/voice-search/master/src/assets/0.png)